-Accounting records and statements help a businessman in taking decisions about his business like expansion, opening up a new branch, closing down a loss making department, etc. They also help him in drawing up his future plans.
+Accounting records and statements help a businessman in taking decisions about his business like expansion, opening up a new branch, closing down a loss-making department, etc. They also help him in drawing up his future plans.

 Accounting records are evidence of acts

-Accounting records often provide an evidence of a transaction.
+Accounting records often provide evidence of a transaction.
 In certain cases, a businessman may be asked to prove that he performed a particular act (for example, paying for goods bought by him).
-If he is able to produce his accounting records showing that he did in fact perform that act, he may be saved the obligation of performing it again.
+If he is able to produce his accounting records showing that he did, in fact, perform that act, he may be saved the obligation of performing it again.
 Also, in the event of a dispute over any aspect of a transaction entered into by a businessman, accounting records prove useful in sorting out matters.

 Accounting helps in obtaining loans for business

 Accounting provides information about the financial position and worth of the business.
 This fact alone is necessary for a number of reasons.
 For example, no businessman can reasonably expect to be granted a loan or overdraft facility without producing evidence, in the form of accounting statements, of his financial health.
 Similarly, should a businessman decide to sell his business the things that will help most in the determination of the business unit’s worth undoubtedly be his accounting records?

 Accounts are of particular importance to a trader who buys or sells goods on credit.
 He needs well kept, detailed accounts, for prompt recovery of his debts from his customers and for setting his dues to his suppliers.

 Accounts are necessary for income and other tax purposes.
 In the absence of proper accounting records, it would be extremely difficult to prove to the tax authorities the correct income on which the tax could be levied.
 Similarly, taxes like sales tax, excise duty, etc. are collected on the basis of a businesses unit’s turnover.
 Hence, computation and proof of sales revenue are essential.